hecrj/coffee/README.md

 If you want to contribute, you are more than welcome to be a part of the project!
 Check out the current [issues] if you want to find something to work on.
-I would like to hear about you first, though!
+Try to share you thoughts first!
 Feel free to open a new issue if you want to discuss new ideas.

 Any kind of feedback is welcome!
 You can open an issue or, if you want to talk, you can find me (and a bunch of awesome folks) over the `#game-dev` channel in